-We have the ability to create systemic change.
-This starts with the very systems (community, industry, team, and family) we participate in daily.
+We have the ability to create change.
+This starts with the circles (community, industry, team, and family) we participate in daily.
 Think about any other habit you’ve improved in your life.
 You know change is not an overnight process.
 It’s not accomplished with a checklist, but instead through daily choices.

 Change requires intentional effort.
 Effort in our personal practices and relationships.
 It is important to not make assumptions or decisions based on singular interactions.
 Talking to, befriending, or working with one Black person is not indicative of every Black person’s experience or beliefs.
 This may sound obvious, but I learned the hard way.
 I didn’t understand why some of my friends didn’t view certain topics similarly during discussions.
 It was because their experiences were different from each other.

-Inclusion is diverse and includes multiple Black voices.
-What can you do?
+Inclusion is diverse and has many Black voices.
+So what can you do?
 How can you be a leader of change?

 Many times founders create a business to solve a personal problem.
 There is nothing wrong with this.
 The problem arises when we create a solution that only includes and benefits people who look like us.
 We miss out on serving people who don’t look like us and who could benefit as well.

-Have you considered how difficult it has been for Black women to find makeup that matched their skin tone?
+Have you considered how difficult it’s been for Black women to find makeup to match their skin tone?
 Fenty Beauty recognized the need in the market and became a leader in the beauty industry for offering a diverse range (50 skin tones) of makeup.
-Fenty pricing also made the makeup accessible to customers.
+Fenty pricing also made makeup accessible to customers.
 Fenty’s success led to major brands expanding their offerings.

 Did you know cameras don’t photograph Black people the same as white people?
 Did you know there were soap dispenser sensors that didn’t recognize darker skin tones?

 It is easy to take things for granted and unintentionally exclude others.
-This is why it is important to be open to learning from people with different backgrounds.
+Being open to learning from people with different backgrounds increases our ability to serve others well.
 How can you make sure your products and services serve Black people?
 Do you include them in the development process?
 This can be done through market research, customer feedback, and the contractors you hire.